njobst/homebridge-LG-EnerVu/README.md

   $ sudo npm -g i homebridge-lg-enervu
   ```

-To update Homebridge LG EnerVu:, simply issue another `sudo npm -g i homebridge-lg-enervu@latest`.
+To update Homebridge LG EnerVu, simply issue another `sudo npm -g i homebridge-lg-enervu@latest`.

 ## Configuration

-It is highly recommended that you use Homebridge Config UI X and configure this plugin, using your email and password.
+It is highly recommended that you use Homebridge Config UI X and configure this plugin using your email and password.
 Alternatively, you can edit and add the following configuration inside "platforms" in your config.json file.
 If you don't want to use your credentials, see [here](#session-data).
 Below you can find the minimum required config.

 ### Base Config